First-order methods for Stochastic Variational Inequality problems with Function Constraints: Saddle point problems with coupling constraints

 \paragraph{Convergence criterion.} We start with a brief discussion on the convergence criterion for \eqref{eq:FCSP}.
 Note that a standard approach of constructing the Lagrangian can be deceiving here.
 Indeed, the usual ``Lagrangian'' $f(u,v) + \lambda g(u,v)$ is neither convex nor concave in $v$.
-However, this approach is flawed because it transforms a convex-concave SP problem into a convex-nonconcave problem which causes the loss of tractability.
+However, this approach is flawed because it transforms a convex-concave SP problem into a convex-nonconcave problem, causing the loss of tractability.
 To rectify this notion, we first look at the convergence criterion for set-constrained problems (where $g(w)\le \zero$ is dropped): $\wh{w} = (\wh{u}, \wh{v}) \in U \times V$ is an $\epsilon$-approximate SP solution if

 It is well-known that for any feasible $\wh{w}$, the primal-dual gap $\max_{w \in W}\ G(\wh{w}; w)$ is always nonnegative and is 0 iff $\wh{w}$ is a saddle point.
 Since $G(\wh{w}; w)$ is convex with respect to $\wh{w}$ for all $w \in W$, hence the primal-dual gap is convex with respect to the variable $\wh{w}$.
 Essentially, even if the problem is concave in variable $v$, the convergence criterion is convex with respect to candidate solution $\wh{v}$.
 We will exploit this fact in the convergence analysis.
-A natural extension of the above criterion for \eqref{eq:FCSP} is as follows \begin{definition} A point $\wh{w} \in W$ is an $\epsilon$-approximate saddle point of \eqref{eq:FCSP} if it satisfies \end{definition} Without coupling constraint $g$, the above criterion reduces to standard criterion, and when $\epsilon \to 0$, it exactly characterizes saddle points.
+A natural extension of the above criterion for \eqref{eq:FCSP} is as follows: \begin{Defi} A point $\wh{w} \in W$ is an $\epsilon$-approximate saddle point of \eqref{eq:FCSP} if it satisfies

+\end{Defi} Without coupling constraint $g$, the above criterion reduces to standard criterion, and when $\epsilon \to 0$, it exactly characterizes saddle points.
 This is equivalent to Nash equilibrium.
 Indeed, $\epsilon = 0$ implies (i) feasibility $g(\wh{w}) \le \zero, \wh{w} \in W$, and (ii) primal-dual gap is equal to $0$.
 Putting these two facts together implies $\wh{w}$ is the saddle point solution of \eqref{eq:FCSP}.
 With the coupling constraint $g$, the above criterion is more strict than the generalized Nash equilibrium, which incorporates shared constraints between the players in the Nash equilibrium (NE).
 Recall the definition that for the two-person game, $w^\star=(u^\star,v^\star)$ is a generalized Nash equilibrium (GNE) of \eqref{eq:FCSP} if